dlugo06/connect_four/README.md

 ## Usage

-To start a Connect Four game (with players named Alice and Bob) invoke the following from the command-line (after installing the gem):
+To start a Connect Four game invoke the following from the command-line (after installing the gem):

-    $ connect_four alice bob
+    $ connect_four

-Alice and Bob will each be prompted for their turn until the board is full or one of them plays a winning hand.
+Two players will be prompted for their names.
+Players will then take their turn until the board is full or one of them plays a winning hand.

 If you do not wish to install the gem, you can still run the `connect_four` executable from within the project directory by invoking:

-    $ ./exe/connect_four alice bob
+    $ ./exe/connect_four

 ## License